-Whilst it should be classified as a universal accessory the RM1 was introduced as part of the X7 growing ecosystem of complementary support devices.
-I knew there was plenty of life in the X7, it is one of the main reasons I rank it so highly however, it is only recently that I got a insight into how wide that range of X7 accessories would become.
+Whilst it should be classified as a universal accessory the RM1 was introduced as part of the X7 growing ecosystem of complimentary support devices.
+I knew there was plenty of life in the X7, it is one of the main reasons I rank it so highly, however, it is only recently that I got an insight into how wide that range of X7 accessories would become.
 Not just the amp modules but a dock, the K5 amp and now this, a remote control.

 FiiO have worked with known American BT specialists, Satechi (as far as I can tell), to produce the RM1.
 This is not a BT module built from the ground up in FiiO’s headquarters though conceptually the attached dongle are FiiO designed for a more unique branded touch.
-Essentially the BT module is the shape of a button and circular measuring 35mm X 7.8 mm so not much bigger than a medium sized alps pot.
-The materials are a mixture of hard plastics on the top and bottom and a metal ring and weighs just 10g including the battery.
+Essentially, the BT module is the shape of a button and circular measuring 35mm X 7.8 mm so not much bigger than a medium-sized alps pot.
+The materials are a mixture of hard plastics on the top and bottom and a metal ring and weigh just 10g including the battery.

 Dongle & Lanyard